6/23/2025

 | |||

-In 2000, the National Reading Panel summed up effective reading instruction as requiring these concepts: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+In 2000, the National Reading Panel summed up effective reading instruction as requiring these concepts: Phonemic awareness, phonics, fluency, vocabulary, and comprehension.

 Dr. Hollis Scarborough (2001) devised Scarborough’s Reading Rope as a more in-depth visual depicting the skills required for fluent reading.